zeroDivZero/notes-python/notes/collections/0_what_are_collections.md

 # WHAT ARE COLLECTIONS

-Container data types.
-Allows storing multiple values in single variable.

-Items in collection are considered elements.
-Can be values or other variables.
-Elements can also be collections.
+Container data types, allow storing multiple values in single variable.
+Items in collection can be values, other variables, or collections.
 Usually has additional functionality.